 And as a home baker, the desire to whip up something lusciously indulgent yet worry-free for the family – it’s not just a dream, it’s a dilemma.

-But what if you could have your cake and eat it too, minus the guilt?
+But what if you could have your cake and eat it, minus the guilt?

 I have a genetic predisposition to diabetes.
-I’m also battling serious digestive issues.
+I’m also battling severe digestive issues.

-I have a hosts of food intolerances.
-Dairy, eggs, wheat flour, and nuts, are among them.
+I have many food intolerances, including dairy, eggs, wheat flour, and nuts.

 Whoa!
-Those are most of the ingredients in my only craving in life: chocolate and anything with it.
+Those are most of the ingredients in my only craving: chocolate and anything with it.

-But, let’s admit it.
-True, our masterpieces feed the senses, but they are also health risks.
+But let’s admit it.
+Our masterpieces feed the senses, but they are also health risks.

 Must I deny myself my only indulgence?

-Thankfully, I soon found out that I don’t have to, because there’s a way to skirt the health issues.
+Thankfully, I soon learned I don’t have to because there’s a way to skirt the health issues.

-Yes, you can transform your kitchen into a guilt-free dessert factory.
-Buckle up, because we’re about to dive into the ultimate guide to baking the healthy way.
+Buckle up because we’re about to dive into the ultimate guide to baking the healthy way.

 No more second thoughts, no more guilt.

-Together, let us explore which ingredients you can substitute with healthier and more nutritious options, their proportion, and possible effects on taste and texture.
+Let’s explore which ingredients you can substitute with healthier and more nutritious options, their proportions, and possible effects on taste and texture.

 You’ll also learn if you need to adjust other ingredients and baking elements.

-Wait, there’s more, because you’ll also get tips and techniques for successful healthy baking.
+There’s more because you’ll get tips and techniques for successful, healthy baking.

 Baking Better: Understanding Healthy Baking

-Those delectable sweets that make our senses float have had a bad rap lately, because of the rise in chronic lifestyle diseases worldwide.
+The delectable sweets that make our senses float have had a bad rap lately because of the rise in chronic lifestyle diseases worldwide.

 My doctor bluntly described them as nutritionally bereft.